Suffer from seasonal allergies? Depending on where you live, you may already be sneezing, sniffling and rubbing your itchy eyes.

 The first pollen culprit each year is typically trees.
 If rainfall was good the year before, resulting in solid tree growth, that typically means healthy trees.
 Combine that with relatively warm forecasts with no more freezing temperatures on the horizon and it's a perfect storm of pollen-filled trees.

-Right now in early March, that means the spring pollen allergy season has already kicked in for most of the Midwest and Southeast, says Charles Barnes, Ph.D., director of the allergy and immunology laboratory at Children's Mercy Kansas City and a fellow with the American Academy of Allergy, Asthma & Immunology.
+Right now in late February, that means the spring pollen allergy season has already kicked in for most of the Midwest and Southeast, says Charles Barnes, Ph.D., director of the allergy and immunology laboratory at Children's Mercy Kansas City and a fellow with the American Academy of Allergy, Asthma & Immunology.

-"It seems that the Midwest and Southeast are early and high, but the Northeast and far West are about normal," says Barnes.
+"We've noticed this year there are pollen counts coming in even earlier than last year," says Barnes.
+"It seems that the Midwest and Southeast are early and high, but the Northeast and far West are about normal."

 He says counts appear to be earlier and higher this year at pollen count stations in the middle of the U.S. including Oklahoma City; Austin, Texas; Kansas City, Missouri; Lexington, Kentucky; and Dayton, Ohio.
 Stations in the Southeast also are reporting earlier counts this year.
+There's even at least one station in southern California and one in Southern Colorado reporting earlier and higher counts than normal.
 Stations in the Northeast, however, appear to be later or about the same as usual.

 The pollen count station in Springfield, New Jersey just started collecting data, says Barnes, and levels are low.